 Soil Testing vs Tissue Analysis in Crops

 A field can show adequate soil potassium and still produce a crop with potassium deficiency symptoms.
 It can also show low soil nitrate and still carry a crop that looks fully supplied at that growth stage.
+A tomato field may have high soil calcium, but fruit can still develop calcium deficiency symptoms when water stress, irregular transpiration, weather conditions, or poor irrigation timing restrict calcium movement into the plant during critical growth stages.
 That gap is why soil testing vs tissue analysis remains one of the most practical comparisons in agronomy.
 These tools do not answer the same question, and using one as a substitute for the other often leads to weak nutrient decisions.

 For commercial growers, agronomists, and farm managers, the real issue is not which method is better in the abstract.
 The better question is which method fits the decision in front of you: pre-season fertilizer planning, in-season correction, diagnosis of hidden hunger, or post-season program evaluation.
 The answer depends on timing, crop, nutrient mobility, root environment, and how quickly management can respond.